 - If you need further treatment you will be sent to whichever specialist is right for you.
-For example, if polyps are removed at colonoscopy, you may be called back for a repeat colonoscopy in one to three years time. - The SSP will be able to answer any questions or discuss any concerns you may have when you come along for your assessment.
+For example, if polyps are removed at colonoscopy, you may be called back for a repeat colonoscopy in the future. - The SSP will be able to answer any questions or discuss any concerns you may have at your assessment.